kendru/learn-cljs/content/section-2/lesson-10-making-choices.md

 ```

 1. Use the `=` predicate function to test each option
-2. Pass `answer` as the righthand side in every test
+2. Pass `answer` as the right-hand side in every test
 3. Each clause will be tested as `(= "restart" answer)`
 4. Provide a default expression if every prior test fails